learn-co-curriculum/phase-0-quick-tour-of-the-web/README.md

 The natural next dream was to "internetwork" WANs into some sort of "larger" inter-network, something city-scale, country-scale, or global-scale.
-Technology for "inter-networking" WANs was difficult and slow to develop, but eventually produced a backbone "internetwork" "**The** Internetwork" which encompassed all of its constituent WANs and their constituent LANs.
-Eventually usage coalesced around the work "The Internet."
+Technology for "inter-networking" WANs was difficult and slow to develop, but eventually produced a backbone internetwork, "**The Internet**work" which encompassed all of its constituent WANs and their constituent LANs.
+Eventually in common usage it became called "The Internet."

 It was upon this "The Internet" that "The Web" was built.